subhampanja/youtube_clone/README.md

 ## Available Scripts

-first you need to donwnload NODE JS.
+First you need to donwnload NODE JS.
+Clone the repo.

 `npm install`